EcmaTC53/lexicon/src/lexicon.md

 <dt>Button
 <dd>A mechanism that completes an electrical circuit when pressed.
 <dt>Byte
-<dd>A unit of data consisting of 8 binary bits
+<dd>A unit of data consisting of 8 bits.
 <dt>Callback
 <dd>A callback function is passed as an argument to another function and is exectued when some process is completed.
 <dt>CANbus